 Wills are as simple or as complex as your life.
 Business owners and people who own shares of private corporations require special treatment in a will.
 Complicated family issues such as distributing an estate when there is a second marriage also need careful consideration.
 Platten says one of the biggest mistakes people make is not telling their lawyers their entire family stories.

-3. How are the assets held?
+3. How are your assets held?

 4. How do you want your assets distributed?